Spin pumping damping and magnetic proximity effect in Pd and Pt spin-sink layers: Abstract

 \section{Abstract}

-We show evidence for a magnetic proximity effect on spin current scattering in Pt and Pd.
-The return loss of pumped spin current, measured through the interface-related Gilbert damping $\Delta\alpha$, is found to be linear in thickness for Pd and Pt in contact with Ni$_{81}$Fe$_{19}$, but exponential in thickness for the same layers separated from Ni$_{81}$Fe$_{19}$ by Cu(3nm).
-The linear onset is attributed to ferromagnetic order in Pd and Pt, verified through x-ray magnetic circular dichroism (XMCD) measurements.
-The measurements show that the scattering of pure spin current is configuration-dependent in these paramagnets and not described by a single characteristic length.
+We investigated the spin pumping damping contributed by paramagnetic layers (Pd, Pt) in both direct and indirect contact with ferromagnetic Ni$_{81}$Fe$_{19}$ films.
+We find a nearly linear dependence of the interface-related Gilbert damping enhancement $\Delta\alpha$ on the heavy-metal spin-sink layer thicknesses t$_\textrm{N}$ in direct-contact Ni$_{81}$Fe$_{19}$/(Pd, Pt) junctions, whereas an exponential dependence is observed when Ni$_{81}$Fe$_{19}$ and (Pd, Pt) are separated by \unit[3]{nm} Cu.
+We attribute the quasi-linear thickness dependence to the presence of induced moments in Pt, Pd near the interface with Ni$_{81}$Fe$_{19}$, quantified using X-ray magnetic circular dichroism (XMCD) measurements.
+Our results show that the scattering of pure spin current is configuration-dependent in these systems and cannot be described by a single characteristic length.

-Ultrathin Pd and Pt layers exert strong effects on spin polarized currents in magnetic heterostructures.
-The $F/N$ bilayer systems Ni$_{81}$Fe$_{19}$/Pt and Ni$_{81}$Fe$_{19}$/Pd are of intense interest due to their large spin Hall effects\cite{ralphPRL11}, enabling conversion between charge and spin current in devices, with emerging applications in mesocale spin torque.
-The so-called inverse spin hall effect (ISHE)\cite{saitohAPL06}, in which a DC voltage is generated from pure spin current precessionally "pumped" into Pt or Pd\cite{tserkovPRL02sp,tserk-rmp}, is often used to study spin-Hall phenomenology.
-High current densities generate large torques on the magnetization in ultrathin, asymmetric Pt/Co bilayers, effective for the electrical manipulation of domain walls\cite{mironNat11}.

-Pd and Pt have very large paramagnetic susceptibilities.
-It is presently unclear whether magnetic moments in Pd or Pt, which can be induced through direct exchange with ferromagnets like Ni$_{81}$Fe$_{19}$, affect these novel spin transport phenomena.
-On the basis of anomalous Hall and Nernst effect measurements, Huang et al\cite{huangPRL12} have suggested that induced magnetic moments in Pt generate spurious ISHE signals when placed in direct contact with ferrimagnetic YIG\cite{saitohNature08}.
-Some have conjectured that induced moments play an important role in current-induced torques, as well\cite{parkinNNano13}.
-On the other hand, Tserkovnyak et al point out in ref \cite{tserk-rmp} that induced moments in $N$ are {\it a priori} included in calculations of the spin mixing conductance\cite{brataasPRL00,zwierzyckiPRB05} $g^{\uparrow\downarrow}$ of $F/N$, which governs the spin pumping effect.\footnote{Recent treatments of Ni$_{81}$Fe$_{19}$/Pt contain explicit predictions of the induced moment; see\cite{zhangAPL11}}

-In this Manuscript, we show that proximity-induced magnetic moments have a strong effect on spin current absorption in Pd and Pt.
-Measurements of the spin pumping effect indicate a transformation in the scattering mechanism from a point process, exponential in (N=) Pd and Pt thickness ($t_N$) under weak exchange in Ni$_{81}$Fe$_{19}$/Cu(3nm)/N($t_N$), to a correlated process, linear in Pd and Pt thickness under strong exchange in Ni$_{81}$Fe$_{19}$/N($t_N$).
-We find that the spatial extent of spin current absorption is inversely proportional to interfacial exchange, quantified using x-ray magnetic circular dichroism (XMCD) measurements of Pd and Pt.